dojeda/poetry2conda/README.rst

 environments, such as Pipenv and poetry, tackling even more problems such as virtual environments, Python versions, and many other distribution problems.

-Dependencies, environemnts, package managers... this confused a lot of people (including me).
+Dependencies, environemnts, package managers# ... this confused a lot of people (including me).

 Eventually, I decided to give the